sreekantht/FirstWebPage/readme.md

 hsty@cphbusiness.dk

 You can use it to quickly bootstrap a dev environment for these projects.

 The seed contains a sample AngularJS/Express/Mongo application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.

 The seed app does the following:
 Shows how to wire three controllers and views together.
-Setups and simple REST API used by the main page to grab name (Donald Duck) and for view 3 to grab a list of users (fetched from a MongoDB instance)
+Setups and simple REST API used by the main page to grab a name (Donald Duck) and for view 3 to grab a list of users (fetched from a MongoDB instance)